sedol1339/files/papers.md

   - We benchmark XEUS on the English-only SUPERB, comparing to WavLM, the SOTA model on the SUPERB leaderboard for almost all tasks.
 XEUS consistently reaches if not surpasses SOTA scores across a variety of tasks, obtaining the highest score in 4 English-only tasks (Keyword Spotting, Speaker Diarization, Emotion Recognition, Speech Recognition), despite its curse of multilinguality.
   - Also, resynthesized speech from XEUS is higher quality than that from both WavLM and w2v-BERT 2.0 v2 across all metrics (with unit-to-speech HiFiGAN vocoders trained for speech synthesis).

+@article{Zelasko2021Oct,
+	author = {{\ifmmode\dot{Z}\else\.{Z}\fi}elasko, Piotr and Povey, Daniel and Trmal, Jan "Yenda" and Khudanpur, Sanjeev}, title = {{Lhotse: a speech data representation library for the modern deep learning ecosystem}}, journal = {arXiv},
+	year = {2021},
+	month = oct,
+	eprint = {2110.12561},
+	doi = {10.48550/arXiv.2110.12561}
+}
+  - Speech data is notoriously difficult to work.
+Recordings come in many flavors, audio is encoded with a variety of codecs, the meta-data comes with a different schema for each dataset.
+Kaldi introduced a standard representation for all datasets, however its learning curve is steep.
+  - We present Lhotse, a speech data representation library.
+It is one of the three libraries that constitute the next-generation Kaldi framework (the remaining two are k2 for differentiable, GPU-accelerated weighted finite state automata (WFSA) algorithms; and Icefall that contains simple, reproducible recipes for training and evaluating speech models).
+  - Lhotse provides standard data preparation recipes for publicly available corpora (over 30 at the time of writing).
+  - Lhotse defines several types of speeech manifests:
+  - 1) `Recording` abstracts away from the physical location of the audio data.
+It allows reading audios stored on a local disk, remote URL or a cloud storage service, possibly encoded in different format, with `Recording.load_audio()`.
+  - 2) `SupervisionSegment` denotes a time span in the Recording that has some associated meta-data usable for supervised training (start, duration, speaker ID, gender, age, transcript, etc).
+  - 3) `Features` helps to work with pre-computed features for model training or inference.
+It contains tensor shape, frame shift, `Recording` ID etc. Similarly to `Recording`, it abstracts away from the storage mechanism and allows to read/write to a local file-system, a cloud storage, and more.
+Lhotse supports both on-the-fly and pre-computed feature extraction and leverages lilcom, a feature compression engine which lossily compresses floating-point NumPy arrays into byte strings.
+  - 4) `Cut` manifests are the core contribution of Lhotse.
+They may be viewed as "windows" with a certain offset and duration in a `Recording` that have zero or more `SupervisionSegments`.
+Most operations performed on cuts are lazy - whether it’s mixing, truncation, padding, or augmentation. `Cut` provides greater data preparation flexibility than was possible with Kaldi - it allows to construct training examples with additional acoustic context for each utterance (e.g., background noises in a telephone conversation that could help the network adapt) or even additional speech context (e.g., modelling contextual dependencies between utterances in a podcast).
+  - 5) `CutSet` is a collection of cuts.
+All speech corpora are represented as CutSets.
+It has over 30 methods that simplify padding, sub-setting, truncating, extracting features, or visualizing and listening to in Jupyter notebooks. `CutSet` also supports data augmentation that correctly adjusts the relevant meta-data, such as speech segments duration. `CutSet` has a few methods for converting long recordings into shorter cuts (fig. 1).
+  - Note that Lhotse is not a feature extraction or augmentation library (it leverages external implementations for these tasks), and is not a framework for training, it just provides a set of tools.
+  - Lhotse implementы the PyTorch data API: `Dataset`, `Sampler`, and `DataLoader`.
+Very large datasets (tens of thousands of hours) are seamlessly handled with minimal memory usage.
+In our implementation `Sampler` not only provides indices, it "owns" the CutSets with training data, determines the batch size dynamically, based on constraints such as the maximum total speech duration in a mini-batch, and `Dataset` simply acts as a function that transforms a mini-batch `CutSet` into a mini-batch tensor.
+Lhotse implements several CutSamplers. `SingleCutSampler` is used where the model works with single utterances, `CutPairsSampler` uses two CutSets with matching cut IDs (for example, for voice conversion or speech translation), `BucketingSampler`augments sampler types by stratifying the data into similar-duration buckets to minimize the padding. `ZipSampler` draws batches from multiple samplers and combines them together, which is useful in diversifying the data from multiple sources (domains) during the training.

+@incollection{Gemmeke,
+	author = {Gemmeke, Jort F. and Ellis, Daniel P. W. and Freedman, Dylan and Jansen, Aren and Lawrence, Wade and Moore, R. Channing}, title = {{Audio Set: An ontology and human-labeled dataset for audio events}}, booktitle = {{2017 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP)}}, journal = {Published in: 2017 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP)}, pages = {05--09},
+	issn = {2379-190X},
+	publisher = {IEEE},
+	doi = {10.1109/ICASSP.2017.7952261}
+}
+  - We present Audio Set, a dataset and ontology of audio events that endeavors to provides comprehensive coverage of real-world sounds at ImageNet-like scale.
+  - Our final list contains 632 audio event categories, arranged in a hierarchy with a maximum depth of 6 levels; an example from among the eight level-6 nodes is "Sounds of things" → "Vehicle" → "Motor vehicle" → "Emergency vehicle" → "Siren" → "Ambulance (siren)".
+  - For each class we provide a description, typically one or two sentences, and examples.
+Of the 632 categories, 56 are "blacklisted" because they have turned out to be obscure or confusing (e.g., "Sounds of things").
+  - Another 22 nodes are marked "Abstract" (e.g., "Onomatopoeia"), meaning that they exist purely as intermediate nodes to help structure the ontology, and are not expected to ever be used directly as labels.
+  - The Audio Set YouTube Corpus consists of labeled YouTube segments with one or more ontology class labels.
+It includes 1,789,621 segments (4,971 hours).
+Single segments can have multiple labels (on average 2.7 labels per segment).
+  - Human raters were presented with both the video and audio components (audio-only presentation was found to be more difficult) and asked to independently rate the presence of one or more labels.
+Each segment was rated by three raters and a majority vote was required to record an overall rating.
+For speed, a segment’s third rating was not collected if the first two ratings agreed for all labels.
+The raters were unanimous in 76.2% of votes.
+The "unsure" answer was rare.
+  - We provide maximally-balanced train and test subsets (from disjoint videos), chosen to provide at least 50 positive examples (in both subsets) for as many classes as possible.
+  - There were some categories for which we were unable to find enough positive examples to fully populate the dataset, but this proportion is now very small (and shrinking).
+  - We have trained a simple baseline system.

+@article{Gong2021Apr,
+	author = {Gong, Yuan and Chung, Yu-An and Glass, James}, title = {{AST: Audio Spectrogram Transformer}},
+	journal = {arXiv},
+	year = {2021},
+	month = apr,
+	eprint = {2104.01778},
+	doi = {10.48550/arXiv.2104.01778}
+}
+  - Motivated by the success of purely attention-based models in the vision domain, it is reasonable to ask whether a CNN is still essential for audio classification.
+  - We introduce the Audio Spectrogram Transformer (AST), a convolution-free, purely attention-based model (fig. 1).
+It is applied to an audio spectrogram, which is split into a sequence of 16×16 patches with overlap, and then linearly projected to a sequence of 1-D patch embeddings with learnable positional embeddings.
+An additional CLS token is prepended to the sequence.
+The resulting sequence is then input to the Transformer encoder.
+The output of the CLS token is used for classification with a linear layer with sigmoid activation maps.
+(IMO, sigmoid is probably used because AudioSet is a multi-label classification dataset; but what about other tasks?)
+  - Strictly speaking, the patch embedding layer can be viewed as a single convolution layer with a large kernel and stride size, and the projection layer in each Transformer block is equivalent to 1×1 convolution.
+However, the design is different from conventional CNNs, and these Transformer models are usually referred to as convolution-free.
+  - Transformer needs more data to train than CNNs.
+We are able to transfer the 2D spatial knowledge from a pretrained ViT (slightly modified for compatibility) to the AST. mageNet pretrained AST noticeably outperforms randomly initialized AST, especially when the training data volume is smaller.
+We initialize AST with DeiT weights, and further perform ImageNet distillation.
+  - Using 128×2 rectangle patches leads to better performance than using 16×16 square patches when both models are trained from scratch.
+However, there is no 128×2 patch based ImageNet pretrained models, so using 16×16 patches is the optimal solution.
+Also smaller size patches lead to better performance.
+  - AST naturally supports variable-length inputs and can be applied to different tasks.

 Zhang, L., Jiang, N., Wang, Q., Li, Y., Lu, Q., & Xie, L. (2024).
 Whisper-SV: Adapting Whisper for Low-data-resource Speaker Verification. arXiv, 2407.10048.
 Retrieved from https://arxiv.org/abs/2407.10048v1

 ## CV: localization (detection, segmentation)